Medical Prototypes & Medical Device Production Using Medical 3D Printing and Additive Manufacturing

 Medical Device Prototyping and Production

 The design process for new or improved medical devices, such as catheters, stents, fluid administration systems, drug delivery systems, chemotherapy tips, syringes, cardio-vascular devices, vascular access devices, etc. includes the important step of producing, examining, and testing a physical medical prototype.
-Engineers and designers benefit fro 3D printing medical devices and having a medical prototype to sample its size and get an idea of a its form, fit, and feel.
+Engineers and designers benefit fro 3D printing medical devices and having a medical prototype to sample size and get an idea of a product’s form, fit, and feel.

 Beyond actual devices for medical end-use, 3D printing and additive manufacturing technologies can be used for component parts for any medical equipment.
 ProtoCAM has produced medical device prototypes and parts for many major device and medical equipment manufacturers.
 Additionally, we strive to meet all specifications outlined by our customers, as is most important in this particular field, in order to create the safest, most reliable products possible.
-This extensive experience with creating medical prototypes and end-use parts makes ProtoCAM an innovator and reliable source for medical products.
+This extensive experience with 3D printing medical devices, prototypes, and end-use parts makes ProtoCAM an innovator and reliable source for medical products.

 Advances in replacing or augmenting human anatomical parts have driven the growth of creating and prototyping medical parts via additive manufacturing.
 This could be an actual implanted physical part that requires a medical prototype using medical grade material for testing, or it could be a model that is used for research or education.
 For example, a replacement part that might use the medical implant rapid prototyping/additive manufacturing process would be a bone implant or prosthesis.
 Alternatively, the medical part might be an external or internal piece used as a brace or supporting structure, such as a rod for a broken bone.
 In any case, the rapid prototyping and additive manufacturing process applied to physical medical parts is another innovative use of 3D printing technology.

 (Note: medical prototypes from ProtoCAM are not for in-body use.)